-20 "Group Says Chinese Saw Detainees," Washington Post, May 26, 2004; Amnesty International, "China: Fleeing Uighurs Forced Back to "Anti-Terror" Torture and Execution," July 7, 2004.
+19 "Group Says Chinese Saw Detainees," Washington Post, May 26, 2004; Amnesty International, "China: Fleeing Uighurs Forced Back to "Anti-Terror" Torture and Execution," July 7, 2004.

-10 who were considered low-risk detainees whose enemy was the PRC government.
+Starting in late 2003, the Defense Department reportedly has determined without public announcement that 15 Uighurs at Guantanamo could be released, including five who were picked up because they were in the wrong place at the wrong time and 10 who were considered low-risk detainees whose enemy was the PRC government.
 Seven others were determined to be "enemy combatants."
-By 2004, U.S. officials told reporters that Uighurs detained at Guantanamo Bay had no more intelligence value, but the United States could not find a third country to accept them, while ruling out their return to China.
-In August 2004, Secretary of State Colin Powell confirmed the dilemma, saying that "the Uighurs are not going back to China, but finding places for them is not a simple matter, but we are trying to find places for them."
-The United States unsuccessfully approached at least 20 countries, including Germany, Switzerland, Sweden, Finland, Norway, Italy, France, Portugal, Austria, and Turkey, and the State Department reportedly considered sending the Uighurs back to China instead of allowing them be resettled in the United States.

-On April 20, 2006, the Defense Department released a list of 558 people detained at Guantanamo, in response to a Freedom of Information lawsuit brought by the Associated Press.
+By 2004, U.S. officials told reporters that Uighurs detained at Guantanamo Bay had no more intelligence value, but the United States could not find a third country to accept them, while ruling out their return to China.21 In August 2004, Secretary of State Colin Powell confirmed the dilemma, saying that "the Uighurs are not going back to China, but finding places for them is not a simple matter, but we are trying to find places for them."22 The United States has approached over 100 countries to accept the Uighurs, and the State Department reportedly considered sending the Uighurs back to China instead of allowing them be resettled in the United States.23 On April 20, 2006, the Defense Department released a list of 558 people detained at Guantanamo, in response to a Freedom of Information Act lawsuit brought by the Associated Press.
 The list confirmed that there were 22 Uighurs with PRC citizenship being held.
-On May 5, the Pentagon announced the transfer from the Guantanamo Bay prison to Albania of five Uighurs, all of whom had been determined to be "no longer enemy combatants" during reviews in 2004-2005.
+On May 5, 2006, the Pentagon announced the transfer from the Guantanamo Bay prison to Albania of five Uighurs, all of whom had been determined to be "no longer enemy combatants" during reviews in 2004-2005.
 The PRC then demanded that Albania hand over those Uighurs as "terrorists," raising the question again of whether they should be resettled in the United States.

 Weapons Proliferation.
 In his 2002 State of the Union speech, President Bush stressed the twin threats of terrorism and weapons proliferation, indicating a strong stance on proliferation issues with China.
 PRC entities have reportedly transferred missile and/or chemical weapons technology to countries that the State Department says support terrorism, like Iran, North Korea, and Libya.
 On numerous occasions, the Administration has imposed sanctions for weapons proliferation by PRC entities.
 China has not joined the Proliferation Security Initiative (PSI) announced by President Bush on May 31, 2003.
-In its Final Report issued on July 22, 2004, the 9/11 Commission urged officials to encourage China to join the PSI.25
+In its Final Report issued on July 22, 2004, the 9/11 Commission urged officials to encourage China to join the PSI.24